What is a Resources and Capabilities analysis?

 - How can we classify the different resources a company may have?

-- In general, it refers to money, facilities, distribution network… Although it can also refer to Internal Know-How.
+- In general, it refers to Money, Facilities… Although it can also refer to Internal Know-How.

-A Capability is what the company is able to do (with its Resources).
+A Capability is what a Company is able to do (with its Resources).